 Solution: in most cases this can be losslessly corrected in post.
 Stopping down does not make a difference to this aberration.

-Trivia: Some symmetrical lenses show zero lateral CA.
+Trivia: Some lenses with a symmetrical optical design show zero lateral CA.

 Description: Longitudinal chromatic aberrations come in different forms where the most common are purple fringing (it shows up close to the plane in focus) and the “bokeh-CA” or “bokeh fringing” which you will see in the out of focus areas.